jdconley/argon2themax/README.md

 in order to make the resulting hashes exceedingly difficult to crack with GPUs or ASIC processors.

-It allows you to adjust parallelism, apply a time cost, as well as a memory cost.
+It allows you to adjust parallelism, and apply a time cost as well as a memory cost.
 But, deciding how to set those parameters can be complicated.
 The defaults are known to be very secure today.
 However, with this library you can fully take advantage of whatever hardware you are hashing